 For many professionals who want to become qualified for more job openings and a higher salary, the simple answer is a resounding yes!

 Does Being a PMP Increase Your Salary?

-The PMP salary, may be up to 23% higher, so it’s a smart way to boost your earnings.
-To illustrate what we mean: while a project manager with PMP certification’s salary might be around $123,000, where as without this distinction, you might only earn approximately $100,000.
+The median salary for a certified PMP is 32% higher in the United States – so it’s a smart way to boost your earnings.
+To illustrate what we mean: while a project manager with PMP certification’s salary might be around $132,000, whereas without this distinction, you might only earn approximately $100,000.